 When Polanski was first indicted on six accounts of criminal behaviour, many Hollywood executives came to his defence.
 When accusations of Harvey Weinstein’s serial misconduct first surfaced he was collectively shunned.
 He was suspended from the BAFTA, and from the same Academy that fifteen years ago gave Roman Polanski one of their most sought-after awards.

 Almost immediately after the first allegations against Kevin Spacey surfaced, Netflix cancelled the Spacey-led drama House of Cards, sacrificing their flagship show.
 One person might call this decisive action a moral victory, an action that sets an example for other studios and corporations.
 However, a cynic might say that keeping Spacey on would damage Netflix’s reputation and brand more than axing one of their biggest assets, and so the decision to cut off ties was simply good business practice.
 But whatever the intention, the outcome is the same – Netflix have sent a clear message that they will not facilitate stars who use their power to abuse others.
-This sentiment seems to becoming more and more prevalent on all levels of the film industry.
+This sentiment is becoming increasingly common, on all levels of the film industry.

 It is worth mentioning that the allegations against Spacey and Weinstein are still only allegations, which in both cases the accused deny, and no significant action will be taken until they are either proven or disproven.

 At the start of this article I asked whether it’s still okay to like Kevin Spacey, but to be honest liking him or his films isn’t really a choice we can make.
 Despite not knowing whether the accusations against Spacey are true, I can’t help but feel they’ve tainted my memory of every role I’ve seen him in.